 If you are a non-native English speaker working in an English environment, Business English is a must to advance in your career.
 In this article, you will learn valuable tips to improve your English communication skills for the workplace.
 Yes, even on a busy schedule or without a conversation partner.

 - Tips to learn business English

 What is Business English?

 You’ve likely heard the term “Business English” several times and each time you’ve probably wondered, what makes Business English different from general English?
 What do you learn in Business English courses?

-On a technical level, Business English is part of a larger category called English for Specific Purposes or ESP for short.
+On a technical level, Business English is part of a larger category called English for Specific Purposes (or ESP, in short).
 Other types of English that fall into this category include Simplified Technical English, English for Tourism, or Scientific English.
 What's special about these categories is that they have:

 - Specialized terms that only exist within a certain industry, or